-Microsoft Power BI is a tool that helps different teams to make the right business decisions based on attractive charts, as well it's true Jira has a similar offer, for some teams it might not be enough; that's why we are going to show how the Microsoft Power BI Connector for Jira Cloud app made by DOIT-BI, allows exporting project data from Jira, such as Projectrack project custom fields, into Microsoft Power BI, let's see why this is a solution might be attractive for you:
+Microsoft Power BI is a tool that helps different teams to make the right business decisions based on attractive charts, as well it's true Jira has a similar offer: for some teams, it might not be enough; that's why we are going to show how to get data from Jira to Power BI, using the Microsoft Power BI Connector for Jira Cloud app made by DOIT-BI, allows exporting project data from Jira, such as Projectrack project custom fields, into Microsoft Power BI, let's see why this is a solution might be attractive for you:

 There're as many reasons as you might have when creating reports, maybe in your company is needed to make more visible the work in Jira, and the executives use Power BI; maybe you need to show weekly reports to the managers through the Microsoft tool, whatever the case is, here we show you four reasons why:

 We will show you how to export project data from Jira Cloud to Power BI in the following example.
 You can bring all your costs, budget-related, time spent information and, overall project information from Jira Cloud and build amazing charts in Microsoft Power BI.

 To build compelling reports in Power BI based on your Jira Cloud information, first, we need to organize and channel that information as projects within Jira using Projectrak.
 To this end, we will show you an example of how to configure the data in Projectrak:

 As we are going to build a chart containing financial information about your projects in Jira, we need to create the following custom fields:

 As seen above, we need to create a Layout we will name "Sample Report," then let's associate the previous fields listed before, as we see below: